-When the speed control is ON, speed can be increased by pushing up and holding RESUME ACCEL.
-Release the lever when the desired speed is reached, and the new speed will be set.
+When the Electronic Speed Control is on, speed can be increased by pushing up and holding RESUME ACCEL.
+Release the Electronic Speed Control lever when the desired speed is reached, and the new speed will be set.

 Tapping RESUME ACCEL once will result in a 1 mph (1.6 km/h) speed increase.
-Each time the lever is tapped, speed increases, so that tapping the lever three times will increase speed by 3 mph (4.8 km/h), etc.
+Each time the Electronic Speed Control lever is tapped, speed increases, so that tapping the Electronic Speed Control lever three times will increase speed by 3 mph (4.8 km/h), etc.

-To decrease speed while speed control is ON, push down and hold SET DECEL.
-Release the lever when the desired speed is reached, and the new speed will be set.
+To decrease speed while the Electronic Speed Control is on, push down and hold SET DECEL.
+Release the Electronic Speed Control lever when the desired speed is reached, and the new speed will be set.
 Tapping the SET DECEL button once will result in a 1 mph (1.6 km/h) speed decrease.
 Each time the button is tapped, speed decreases.